James P. Carroll

 In 2010, Ms. Surges’ husband, Keith, was diagnosed with Appendix Cancer.
 It did not take long for her to research and advocate for the best care possible.
 She quickly became a supporter for those diagnosed and their caregivers, and is a member of several support groups as well a Team Leader for our Inspire group.

 In 2013, along with her daughter and sister, the first very successful TEAM KEITH fundraiser was organized and is now an annual event.
-Following Keith’s death in 2014, Ms. Surges has continued her support of patients and caregivers and has been a volunteer for the Research Foundation for over a year.
+Following Keith’s death in 2014, Ms. Surges has continued her support of patients and caregivers and has been a volunteer for the Research Foundation since the Spring of 2015.

 She resides in a suburb of Chicago where her children and grandchildren live nearby.

 John W. Ziss, Jr. is the General Manager of Kurtz Bros., Inc., headquartered in Independence, Ohio.
 Kurtz Bros., Inc. is a multi-faceted industry leader committed to provide innovative solutions to the waste-to-resource and soil-related industries.
 John has 11 years of corporate finance experience.
 John graduated from Bowling Green State University with a Bachelor of Science Degree in Business Administration, Finance Major in 2003 and the University of Notre Dame with an MBA degree in 2014.

 John’s activities include St. Stanislaus Parish Finance Council Member, writing, recording and performing music, Notre Dame Club of Cleveland events and volunteer work, and Golden Key National Honor Society Member.